-The Master's Academic Committee is presided by the Deputy Dean for the Pre-Experience Studies and includes also the Academic Directors of each Master.
+The Master's Academic Committee is presided by the Academic Director for the Pre-Experience Studies and includes also the Academic Directors of each Master.
 The Academic Director of each Master is appointed by the Dean and runs the respective program.

-The MAC advises the Deputy Dean, Pre-Experience Studies in all matters related to strategy and academic affairs of the Nova SBE Master's.
-The MAC proposes to the Faculty Council all changes in the academic curriculum, the creation of new courses and the removal / replacement of old ones.
-The MAC members are the representatives of the faculty in the Pedagogical Council, according to the School's statutes.
+MAC advises the Academic Director for the Pre-Experience Studies in all matters related to strategy and academic affairs of the Nova SBE Master's.
+MAC members are the representatives of the faculty in the Pedagogical Council, according to the School's statutes.